 This is why you must pay close attention to the offered speed and quality before deciding to go with a particular podcasting platform.

 Yes, you can make money podcasting.

-Talking about the last year, a study conducted by Edison Research revealed that around 90 million Americans listened to a podcast in May 2019.
+A study conducted by Edison Research revealed that around 90 million Americans listened to a podcast in May 2021.